-In September 2020, EPA was made aware of PFAS contamination in a mosquitocide by an environmental group.
+In 2019, the drinking water used by the town of Easton, Massachusetts, tested positive for PFOA.
+A local waterbody was later tested and PFAS was found that was traced back to a mosquitocide used by state officials.
+In September 2020, EPA was made aware of this PFAS contamination in the mosquitocide.
 EPA scientists then determined that the PFAS found in the mosquitocide came from the fluorinated HDPE plastic container used to store the product, which was manufactured by Inhance.
 EPA determined that when Inhance fluorinates containers, it manufactures many types of PFAS, including perfluorooctanoic acid (PFOA).
-EPA announced https://epa.gov/newsreleases/epa-releasestesting-data-showing-pfas-contamination-fluorinated-containers in March 2021 that these PFAS can migrate into liquid products like pesticides and can continue migrating over time.1
+EPA announced https://epa.gov/newsreleases/epa-releases-testing-data-showing-pfas-contamination-fluorinated-containers in March 2021 that these PFAS can migrate into liquid products like pesticides and can continue migrating over time.